+Commented [A62]: Added for consistency

+Commented [A61]: For consistency

+Commented [A63]: For consistency

+ACAP Summary Advice for Reducing the Impact of Pelagic and Demersal Trawl Fisheries on Seabirds

+None identifiedNot applicable.

-At-sea testing required to determine effectiveness.
+Research needs At-sea testing required to determine effectiveness.
 The range of mitigation measures available to prevent net entanglements is limited, and most have not been adequately (and quantitatively) tested.
 Consequently, there is a need to identify and test measures aimed at addressing the problem of seabirds becoming entangled in nets of trawl vessels, particularly during hauling operations.

-4. GENERAL MEASURES

-4.1.
-Time-Area closures

-Recommended as a general mitigation measure (but need to be aware of displacing the risk to adjacent areas).
+4. GENERAL MEASURES 4.1.
+Time-Area closures ACAP advice Recommended as a general mitigation measure (but need to be aware of displacing the risk to adjacent areas).
+Scientific evidence for effectiveness in trawl fisheries Recommended as a general mitigation measure (but need to be aware of displacing the risk to adjacent areas).
 Avoiding fishing at peak areas and during periods of intense foraging activity has been used effectively to reduce bycatch in longline fisheries.
 The principles are directly transferrable to trawl and other net fisheries.
 In some studies, longline-associated mortality has been almost exclusively within the breeding season of seabirds.
 Several studies have also shown that proximity to breeding colonies is an important determinant of seabird bycatch rates (Moreno et al. 1996; Nel et al. 2002) and temporal closures around breeding areas contributed to a substantial reduction in seabird bycatch (Croxall & Nicol 2004).

-An important and effective management response, especially for high risk areas, and when other measures prove ineffective.
+Notes and Caveats An important and effective management response, especially for high risk areas, and when other measures prove ineffective.
 There is a risk that temporal/spatial closures could displace fishing effort into neighbouring or other areas which may not be as well regulated, thus leading to increased incidental mortality elsewhere.

-No general minimum standards.
-Will depend on the particular area and fishery.
+Minimum standards None established.

+Need for combination

 Must be combined with other recommended measures, both in the specific areas when the fishing season is opened, and also in adjacent areas to ensure displacement of fishing effort does not merely lead to a spatial shift in the incidental mortality.

+Commented [A64]: For consistency

+Commented [A65]: Added for consistency

+Commented [A66]: for consistency?